Owatonna Senior High School

-Owatonna High School (OHS) is a public school in Owatonna, Minnesota, United States, located in the heart of the town.
+Owatonna High School (OHS) is a public school in Owatonna, Minnesota, United States.
 The school was established in 1877.
-Construction of the current building started in 1920 and the school was completed in 1921.
-It is the third high school built in Owatonna.
-It has just over 1,500 students students and 145 faculty members.
+Construction of the current building started in 2021 and finished in 2023 and opened for students fall 2023.
+It currently has an average of 1600 students and 203 faculty members.

 History

 First OHS

-The First Owatonna High School was a wooden structure built in 1868 on Main St. across the street from what became, in 1877, Pillsbury Baptist Bible College, which was known as Pillsbury Academy at the time.
+The First Owatonna High School was a wooden structure built in 1868 on Main St. across the street from what became Pillsbury Baptist Bible College, which was known as Pillsbury Academy at the time.
 The first class graduated in 1877 with four boys and three girls.
 A fire destroyed the building in 1882.
 No photograph of the building is known to exist.

 Second OHS

 After the loss of the first high school, a larger, brick structure was built in 1883 at the same location as the original, for the cost of $90,000. in 1920 the school newspaper, the Magnet, wrote an article about the building being unsafe and outdated.
 Accounts of extreme crowding and unsafe conditions were reported by staff and students.

-On Thursday April 1, 1920 a referendum was held to obtain $250,000 for the construction of new high school building.
+On Thursday April 1, 1920, a referendum was held to obtain $250,000 for the construction of new high school building.
 The referendum passed and a location was chosen on Grove Ave and School Street.
 Construction started later that year.
 In the beginning of the 1920 - 1921 school year, the Magnet wrote an article about the freshmen class being the largest in the history of the OHS along information, and construction updates about the new building.
 On December 16, 1920, a fire broke out in the bell tower of the school.
 The fire was extinguished and only minimal damage was caused.
 Later that school year on April 19, 1921, another fire sparked in the attic of the building and spread, eventually engulfing the roof and second floor.
 The fire caused severe damage to the building, and the school was closed permanently.
 Insurance covered $30,000 for the building and $5,000 for its contents.
 The remains were demolished sometime after.
 The site remained empty until 1951 when Washington Elementary School (now Owatonna Education Center) was built.